 There is, however, one problem: in theory, I am in Bodhgaya do research.
 Before coming here, I filled in research proposals and even managed to get a modest amount of funding for this trip.
-These proposals were tied to a couple of book projects that I’m working on at the moment, both of which have some kinds of interesting connections with Buddhist themes, ideas and history.
+These proposals were tied to a couple of book projects that I’m working on at the moment, both of which have some interesting connections with Buddhist themes, ideas and history.
 But as the days have passed, I have begun to realise that it doesn’t particularly look or feel as if what I am doing is research.
 Not only am I spending more time at tea stalls and in temple meditation halls than in libraries, but I also have to confess that I’m not even thinking about these books very hard.

 This is, or should be, a problem.
 Had I filled in my funding proposal and said, ‘Look, I’m just going to meditate a bit, borrow a bike, cycle about, eat some food, read a bit.
-Does that sound OK?’, I would have not sounded very convincing.
+Does that sound okay?’, I would have not sounded very convincing.
 But on the other hand, that is precisely what I’ve been doing.
 Looking at it like this, it all seems pretty shameless, even fraudulent.

 Let me tell a story about this ‘something’… Yesterday afternoon, I headed up to the Japanese temple to join their evening service.
 The sun was already sinking in the sky when I slipped off my shoes and went inside.
 A number of meditators were already there.
 I took two cushions, bowed before the shrine, and joined them, sitting cross-legged on the floor.
 I could smell the scent of burning mosquito coils.
 Slowly, a few others came into the temple and took their places.
 There was the sound of wooden clappers, heralding the start of the service, followed by chanting.
 After that there was silence: just twenty or thirty of us sitting in the hall, as the sun set outside, and the mosquito coils put up fragrant smoke into the air.

-At the end of the meditation, I massaged the stiffness out of my legs and then I left the temple.
-By now it was dark outside.
+At the end of the meditation, I massaged the stiffness out of my legs and left the temple.
+By now it was dark.
 I walked down the steps and put on my shoes, and then I collected my bike and unlocked it.
 I started to push it through the temple courtyard, back into the street.
 Then… well, then this something happened.
-Pushing my bike through the dark, I found myself suddenly choked with emotion.
+Pushing my bike through the dark, I was suddenly choked with emotion.
 I had to stop to catch my breath and to wipe the tears away from my eyes.
 It was not that I was upset by anything.
 Nor did I have anything much on my mind.
 In fact, I’m not sure I had anything at all on my mind other than where I was going to eat dinner.
 But just at that moment, it was as if—how can I put this?—I was overwhelmed by the sheer fullness of existence.

 I stood there for a few moments, allowing the experience to pass.
 Then I wiped my eyes a second time and wheeled my bike to the gate.
 I pushed the gate open and closed it softly behind me.
 Then I climbed onto the saddle and rode back to the guest-house.